deathworlders/online/content/book/deathworlders/chapter-36-consequences.md

 “Yeah, *you* don’t deserve this either,” Kevin pointed out.

 “Well, we put ourselves in the firing line,” Allison sighed.
-“Deserve it or not...
-It’s not the price we *wanted* to pay, but…”
+“Deserve it or not...It’s not the price we *wanted* to pay, but…”

 “It won’t stop us,” Julian finished, firmly.